jmstipanowich/AmazonDeforestation/README.md

 My full analyses lead me to the following conclusions:

-- Acknowledge high deforestation totals and strong seasonality trends of firespots particularly within the Brazilian states of Mato Grosso, Para, and Rondonia to mitigate further and continuing deforestation issues identified within these states.
-Deforestation has not necessarily decreased over time in these states or as a whole.
+- Deforestation has not necessarily decreased over time.
+Acknowledge high deforestation totals and strong seasonality trends of firespots particularly within the Brazilian states of Mato Grosso, Para, and Rondonia to mitigate further and continuing deforestation issues identified within these states.

 - Recognize possible implications of an unprecedented high number of firespots for the months of March and April in 2019 and the states of Amazonas and Roraima in 2019.
 They may be causing deforestation to increase.